Country Profile: Sint Maarten

 Government

-- 15: Number of seats in the unicameral Parliament
+- 15: Total seats in the Parliament of Sint Maarten.

-- 4 years: Term length for Parliament members
+- 4 years: Legislative term for parliament members.

 Military and Security

-Sint Maarten does not maintain regular military forces; however, it relies on the Police Force of Sint Maarten (KPSM) for internal security.
-Defense responsibilities rest with the Kingdom of the Netherlands, which provides support through various police forces and coast guard services.
+Sint Maarten does not maintain regular military forces; however, its security is supported by the Police Force of Sint Maarten and the Royal Netherlands Marechaussee.
+Defense and foreign affairs are the responsibility of the Kingdom of the Netherlands.

 Energy

-Energy access in Sint Maarten is comprehensive, with 100% of the population having access to electricity as of 2022.
-This reflects the island's commitment to energy infrastructure and sustainability.
+Sint Maarten has achieved full electrification, with 100% of its population having access to electricity as of 2022.
+The island's energy infrastructure supports its tourism-driven economy.

 Environment